deftio/C-and-Cpp-Tests-with-CI-CD-Example/README.md

 Here is the link to the project source
 [Google Test](https://github.com/google/googletest)

+Examples here are built using Ubuntu Linux, but should apply to most other operating systems.

 On Ubuntu Linux you can install gtest using this command.
 If you are developing on another sytem refer to the documentation link for install procedures.
 Other than installing, all of the commands and test procedures we'll be using later will be the same (whether Windows / MacOS / POSIX / Linux).